The Ultimate Guide to Cheddar Cheese: History, Types, and Uses

 3. Colour: Typically yellow to orange, though it can also be white

-4. Flavour: Sharp, tangy, and nutty; flavor intensity varies with aging
+4. Flavour: Sharp, tangy, and nutty; flavour intensity varies with ageing

 5. Fat Content: 33-35%

-6. Aging Time: Aged from 1 month to several years
+6. Ageing Time: Aged from 1 month to several years

 7. Pasteurized: Can be either pasteurized or raw, depending on the type